LATTE: Learning Aligned Transactions and Textual Embeddings for Bank Clients: Introduction

 \section{Introduction}

-Learning representations from structured event sequences~\cite{Udovichenko_2024, yeshchenko2022surveyapproacheseventsequence, system_call_sequences, Rare_Events, guo2020surveyvisualanalysisevent} remains a core challenge in industrial applications of healthcare~\cite{wang2024twin}, education~\cite{Liu2023XES3G5M}, e-commerce~\cite{Dai2023, liu2025enhancing}, and, especially, finance~\cite{babaev2019rnn, luetto2025one}.
-In the banking sector, hundreds of streams of temporally ordered, high-dimensional, and often sparse tabular data~\cite{osin2025ebeseasybenchmarkingevent}, such as transaction logs, payment histories, and customer interactions, are generated continuously.
+Research in natural language processing (NLP) has traditionally focused on unstructured text~\cite{bagheri2023natural}.
+In contrast, many industrial applications of healthcare~\cite{wang2024twin}, education~\cite{Liu2023XES3G5M}, e-commerce~\cite{Dai2023, liu2025enhancing}, and, especially, finance~\cite{babaev2019rnn, luetto2025one}, generate hundreds of streams of structured event (temporally ordered, high-dimensional, and often sparse tabular) data~\cite{osin2025ebeseasybenchmarkingevent}, such as transaction logs, payment histories, and customer interactions, which are sequential, high-dimensional, and sparse~\cite{zhang2023fatatrans, osin2025ebeseasybenchmarkingevent}.
 These data underpin a broad spectrum of business-critical tasks, including churn prediction, risk assessment, credit scoring, and personalized targeting~\cite{mollaev2025multimodalbankingdatasetunderstanding}.
+Transaction sequences differ from text in three key ways: they are much longer (thousands of events in open datasets, millions in proprietary banking logs)~\cite{mollaev2025multimodalbankingdatasetunderstanding}, each event includes multiple categorical and numerical attributes~\cite{zhang2023fatatrans}, and the main tasks are classification or regression rather than broad semantic benchmarks~\cite{muennighoff2023mteb}.

+Recent works on applying Large Language Models (LLMs) for structured data~\cite{shi2023language,yu2025eventformer} highlight that progress in this domain depends on methods adapted to the unique statistical and causal structure of event data, rather than direct transfer of techniques from NLP.
+Moreover, a direct application of LLMs to serialized sequential tabular data incurs substantial computational overhead due to the large token counts per user.
+For example, typical banking transaction datasets often contain hundreds of records per user, each serialized into dozens of tokens, exceeding practical context window limits and increasing inference and training times~\cite{shestov2025llm4es}.
+Figure~\ref{fig:fom} shows that LLM-based models such as TALLRec~\cite{bao2023tallrec} and ESQA~\cite{abdullaeva2024esqa} do not exceed an inference speed of 10 users per second, which severely limits their applicability in banking production environments.

+To address the limitations of existing techniques, we propose \methodname, a scalable framework for Learning Aligned Transactions and Textual Embeddings.
+Instead of feeding entire sequences into LLMs, we extract compact client-level statistics and use an instruction-tuned LLM to generate natural language summaries.
+These summaries serve as weak labels, aligned with pretrained sequence embeddings from a lightweight encoder via contrastive learning.
+At inference, \methodname supports two modes: a standalone encoder (\methodname-S) that retains LLM-level semantics without added overhead, and a combined encoder (\methodname) that fuses textual representations enriched with statistical features and structural embeddings.